marcelmaatkamp/pd-django-example/README.md

 https://www.djangoproject.com/

+*Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.
+It’s free and open source.*

 This will be the core software program in this example, a simple web applicaton in django to demonstrate how to secure, monitor, log and visualise data in this application.

 # dependencies